Most developers have experienced the frustration of a sudden API version deprecation at an inconvenient time.

 We're proud of our track record on this.
 We have never deprecated an endpoint or API version still used by a paying customer since we launched in 2010!

 Unfortunately due to very high volumes of free users it isn't feasible to offer LTS for our free plans and open access endpoints.
 If you've ever managed legacy infrastructure or legacy code you'll know there is a real cost to keeping this sort of commitment.
-This is one of the reasons totally free API's sometimes disappear without warning...
+This is one of the reasons free APIs sometimes disappear from the internet without warning...

 Our Long Term Support Commitment aims to support everything as it was when you made your integration.
-This includes the feature set of previous versions of our API, the endpoints associated with those versions, the actual formatting and headers of the API responses that are sent and even the type of data that was originally served, e.g. data refresh interval.
+This includes the feature set of previous versions of our API, the endpoints associated with those versions, the actual formatting and headers of the API responses that are sent and even the original data refresh interval.